micro-os-plus/hello-world-qemu-template-xpack/README.md

 ### Satisfy dependencies

-The next step is to install all packages required, either source packages or binary tools.
+The next step is to install all dependencies, either source packages or binary tools.

-This is done by issuing the `xpm install` command in the project folder:
+This can be automated by issuing the `xpm install` command in the project folder:

 ```console
 % cd my-project